“If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.”

 “Fellowship” means to share with.
 We cannot commune with God in fellowship while living in darkness.

 and walk in darkness,

 If we allow unconfessed sin to lounge in our souls, we cannot fellowship with God because sin and God are antagonistic to each other.
 If we deny that sin breaks fellowship with God, we undermine the idea of unadulterated flawlessness in God.

 The word “walk” means to walk around as a pattern of life.
 The person who walks in darkness is in a condition of unconfessed sin.
 He is out of phase with the character of God (“light”).
 He does not resolve Himself to the absoluteness of God in his daily walk because he continues with unresolved sin in his life.

 When we deny the incompatibility of God with sin, we enter self-evident self-deception.
 Any claim, contrary to absolute perfection in God, is a falsehood.

 and do not practice the truth

-It is one thing to believe truth but it is another to do truth.
+It is one thing to believe the truth, but it is another to do the truth.
 In biblical Christianity, truth is not only thinking and believing but also doing or acting.
-We must follow truth as well as believe it.
+We must follow the truth as well as believe it.
 Spirituality is impossible without showing itself in morality.
 Truth is more than creed or doctrine because genuine truth always affects our comportment.